The McLaren F1: Iconic Features and Extraordinary Engineering Revealed

 FAQs

-A. The Mclaren F1 is considered to be one of the first hypercars ever made and a total of 106 units were ever made.
+The McLaren F1 is considered to be one of the first hypercars ever made and a total of 106 units were ever made.
 This included a total of 71 road going units, 7 prototypes, and 28 race cars known as F1 GTR.

-A. The Mclaren F1 remained in production from 1992 to 2000 and a total of 106 units were produced in a span of 8 years.
+The McLaren F1 remained in production from 1992 to 2000 and a total of 106 units were produced in a span of 8 years.

-A. The 6.1L V12 that powers the Mclaren F1 is sourced by BMW M (MotorSport) division and developed under the leadership of engineer Paul Rosche.
+The 6.1L V12 that powers the McLaren F1 is sourced by the BMW M (MotorSport) division and developed under the leadership of engineer Paul Rosche.